di-unipi-socc/DockerFinder/README.md

 The initializarion script `init-all.sh` does:

-- initialize am overlay network (if it does not exist).
+- initialize an overlay network (if it does not exist).
-- *Build* and *push* the images into Docker HUb.
+- *Build* and *push* the images into [Docker Hub- diunipisocc](https://hub.docker.com/r/diunipisocc/docker-finder/tags/) (must be looged-in).

 The `start_all.sh` script:
-- *create* the services by downloading the images from Docker Hub.
+- *create* the services by downloading the images from [Docker Hub-diunipisocc](https://hub.docker.com/r/diunipisocc/docker-finder/tags/)
 - *run* the services:
     - **Crawler**, **RabbiMQ**, **images_server**, **images_db**,**software_server**,**software_db**  ,**monitor**: run in the same host with a constraint  label.
-    - **scanner** can run in a ny host that are partecipating in the swarm.
+    - **scanner** can run in a any host that are partecipating in the swarm.